newtdes/newtdes.github.io/_pages/about.md

 About me
 ======
 Hi everyone, welcome to my personal website.
-I'm junior (or sophomore, depends on your perspectives) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I am currently studying Computer Science, Mathematics, and Economics.
+I'm senior (or junior, depends on your perspectives) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I am currently studying Computer Science, Mathematics, and Economics.
+I expect to graduate in 2026.

 My hobbies (that relate to academics :P) is mainly about Economics, Finance, and a bit in Politics.
 Currently, I am doing research that applies a simple machine learning model to identify price patterns that are highly predictable of returns.
 I am also interested in research about different types of investors, such as retail investors and institutional investors, as well as other topics about international trade and macroeconomics.